 Note: Once you've provided your identity documents at the service centre, the National Police Criminal History check begins.
 This process can take up to 4 weeks.

-- You don't need a WWCC if you're a parent or close relative of a child, volunteering:
+- Unless you're staying at an overnight camp, you don't need a WWCC if you're a parent or close relative of a child, volunteering: